 What happens if you send money to the wrong person?

-With both Zelle and Venmo, it’s crucial to double-check the recipient’s details before sending money, as reversing transactions can be challenging.
+With both Zelle and Venmo, you should double-check the recipient’s details before sending money, as reversing transactions can be challenging.
 In some cases, transactions may not be reversible.
 If you accidentally send money to the wrong person, it’s best to contact the app’s customer support immediately for assistance.

 How to handle disputes and refunds?